onlytailei/malmo-challenge/README.md

 ## How to reproduce the result
 ### Training environment configuration
-We train our model with 3 CPU servers.
+We distribute our training over 3 CPU servers.
 Firstly we build a docker swarm with docker swarm mode and let all of these three CPU servers join this docker swarm.
-We build a docker:
+We build a docker swarm by:
 In manager node:
 ```
 docker swarm init --advertise-addr <MANAGER node ip>